caktus/django-treenav/docs/template_tags.rst

     {% show_treenav "top-level-slug" full_true=False %}

 This is the canonical tag you will be using.
-It outputs treeing list starting with all the children of menu item which has a slug matching top-level-slug.
+It outputs a treeing list starting with all the children of menu item which has a slug matching top-level-slug.
 Then it builds the next level down if one exists for the active leg of the tree and so on.
 Take note that only the active portion of the tree will be shown